roaldnefs/python-transip/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
 about: Ask a question about this project
+title: ''
-labels: "Status: Review Needed", "Type: Question"
+labels: 'Status: Review Needed, Type: Question'
+assignees: ''

 ---